Joao-mello-ferrari/e.forecast/README.md

 * The google maps api needs you to create a project and a secret api key, so the maps fetching will be possible.
 * The open weather map will require a api key as well.

-On the .env.local.example, you should find the apis key names.
+On the .env.example, you should find the apis key names.
 Just put your secrets and you will be ready to go!

    # Main concepts used within this project
    * **React**